 The Vicarage was built around 1870 and today is a home for the elderly.

-Bradford Road, Gelderd Road and Street Lane all came together where the constable is standing.
-Looking in the direction of Bradford, the sign reads Huddersfield/Leeds.
+Bradford Road, Gelderd Road and Street Lane used to all came together where the constable is standing (The roundabout today).
+Looking in the direction of Bradford: the sign reads Huddersfield/Leeds which is Gelderd Rd.
 The rail line from Gildersome Station runs in a tunnel directly under the crossroads.
-The photos numbered 2 thru 5 below, are all taken at the crossroads.

-Crossroads.
-Directly behind the building in the center is the Gildersome railway station and below is the entrance to the tunnel.
+Directly behind the building in the centre is the Gildersome railway station, its tunnel runs underneath the crossroad.

-The Kings Arms at the crossroads.
-All three photos.
+The Kings Arms at the top of Street Lane.
+All three photos above.

-Toll Bar and toll keepers house, looking towards the crossroads.
-The building in the middle is the Smithy shown on the map above.
-The toll bar may have been in this place since 1826 and the creation of Gelderd Rd (The Leeds Birstal Turnpike).
+Toll Bar and toll keepers house on Gelderd Rd, looking towards the crossroads.
+The building in the middle was a Smithy.
+The toll bar may have been in this place since 1826 when Gelderd Rd was built (The Leeds Birstall Turnpike).